Immigrants at Castle Garden - 1880

 New York City -- The Great Work of the State Commissioners of Emigration -- Superintendent Jackson Listening to the Complaints of Emigrants in His Office at Castle Garden.
 Frank Leslie's Illustrated Newspaper, 27 November 1880.
 GGA Image ID # 14ff92ba22

-At this moment some Suabian and Irish Immigrants, who had Just arrived, demanded a hearing, having a series of alleged grievances to bring before the Board.
+At this moment, some newly arrived Suabian and Irish Immigrants demanded a hearing, bringing a series of alleged grievances to the Board.

 "Immigrants at Castle Garden," in Frank Leslie's Illustrated Newspaper, 27 November 1880, pp. 197, 201.